How does grouping Wrap accounts work?

 • You can choose to apply advice fees against groups of the same account type.
 You can also set an adviser service fee for each individual account not part of the group.
 When grouping accounts for advice fees, these accounts will be automatically grouped for Administration fees as long as they satisfy the conditions outlined above.

-Read the relevant section below for instructions on how to manage your account groups through Adviser Online by hovering over Clients in the side navigation and selecting Wrap groups.
+Read the relevant section below for instructions on how to create and manage Reporting groups through Adviser Online by hovering over Clients in the side navigation and selecting Wrap groups.

-Please note you need full transact access to create and edit account groups.
+Please note you need Full Transact access to create and edit Reporting groups.

-1. Select the + icon in the top right hand corner
+1. Select the + icon in the top right corner

 2. Enter the group details and navigate through the ‘Create group’ flow, selecting ‘Reporting’ as the group type and selecting the accounts to add to the group.
 Please note, you will be unable to select the ‘Fee’ or ‘Statement’ group types.